Fakhraei-m/CyanSecurity_Challenge/ReadMe.txt

 Problem One - Form Authentication:
-Run the "testng_problem1.xml" from src/main/resources, To run the test-cases related to this porblem.
+Run the "testng_problem1.xml" from src/main/resources, to run the test-cases related to this porblem.
+Feature file in src/main/resources/Features/LoginFeature.feature

 Problem Two - HTTP StatusCodes:
-Run the "testng_problem2.xml" from src/main/resources, To run the test-cases related to this porblem.
+Run the "testng_problem2.xml" from src/main/resources, to run the test-cases related to this porblem.
+Feature file in src/main/resources/Features/StatusCodeVerification.feature

 Optional Problem Three - REST API:
-Run the "testng_problem3.xml" from src/main/resources, To run the test-cases related to this porblem.
+Run the "testng_problem3.xml" from src/main/resources, to run the test-cases related to this porblem.
+Feature file in src/main/resources/Features/ResponseJsonVerification.feature

 All the the problems 1, 2, and 3:
-Run the "testng_cucumber.xml" from src/main/resources, To run all the test-cases for porblem 1, 2, and 3.
+Run the "testng_cucumber.xml" from src/main/resources, to run all the test-cases for porblem 1, 2, and 3.

 Notice:
 Default browser for running the tests is Chrome.
 To change the browser to Firefox: